digipolisantwerp/location-picker_widget_angular/README.md

     @Input() cascadingCoordinateLimit = 10;
     /* Cascading configuration for doing reverse lookups by coordinates */
     @Input() cascadingCoordinateRules: CascadingCoordinateRulesModel[] = [];
+    /* Cascading configuration for doing reverse lookups by coordinates Retrieves the most up to date cascading rules by GUID, it overwrites the cascadingCoordinateRules input */
+    @Input() cascadingCoordinateGuid: string;
     /* Input params to pass through to location viewer */ /* Geo API */
     @Input() geoApiBaseUrl: string;